DevAdv-CFC20/COVID19-research-assistant/Data Extraction/README.md

 # benefits of this task:

-- It is to get better accuracy clear data formatted as text document.
+- Better accuracy clear data formatted as text document.
 - Easy to train Watson Discovery machine learning.
 - Accurate better result for the model.